Houma Office of Workers Compensation

 Louisiana Workers Compensation State Office and Louisiana Workers Compensation Court serving the following Parishes: Ascension, Assumption, Iberia, Lafourche, St Charles, St Martin, St James, St Mary, Terrebonne

 As with many Louisiana towns, the oil boom that began to gain steam in the late 1920s gripped Houma and dominated its market for much of the century.
-Oil and petroleum accounted for the majority of the area’s revenue, and jobs, during this period.
-It is still the industrial forerunner in Houma and Terrebonne Parish; however, its omnipotence was shaken by the national oil bust in the 1980s.
-Other forms of industrial manufacturing have supplemented the economy of Houma, including metals production and, notable, maritime production.
+Oil and petroleum accounted for the majority of the area’s revenue and jobs during this period.
+It is still the industry forerunner in Houma and Terrebonne Parish; however, its omnipotence was shaken by the national oil bust in the 1980s.
+Other forms of industrial manufacturing have supplemented the economy of Houma, including metals production and, notably, maritime production.
 Houma’s proximity to the Gulf of Mexico has stimulated this industry, in addition to bolstering the region’s transportation industry.

 Houma’s economy remains inextricably tied to agriculture and, most importantly, the fishing industry.
-While fishing does not represent the biggest contributor of capital, it provides employment and a source of livelihood for many of the area’s inhabitants.
+While fishing does not represent the most significant contributor of capital, it provides employment and a source of livelihood for many of the area’s inhabitants.
 As such, the recent disaster Hurricane Gustav and the BP oil crisis have had a crippling effect on Houma, and the parish as a whole.
 The diversification of Houma’s economy after the 1980s tempers the current situation to a degree, by allowing other employment outlets for individuals who find themselves out of work due to the disasters.
 Tourism and retail, for example, have emerged as serious assets to the city’s economy and prominent employers.
-The fact remains, however, that fishing and agriculture are vital to the survival of Houma, and as these two lifelines falter, the industry, economy and culture of Houma will do the same.
+The fact remains, however, that fishing and agriculture are vital to the survival of Houma.
+As these two lifelines falter, the industry, economy, and culture of Houma will do the same.
 Further recovery from Hurricane Gustav and the devastation of the oil spill is needed before the city can regain economic and industrial stability.

-If you have any questions about your Houma, Louisiana legal matter, please give Lavis Law Firm a call at toll free 1-866-558-9151 or submit your inquiry online.
-We help people recover money from corporations, insurance companies and governments by overcoming problems, hassles and delays.
+If you have any questions about your Houma, Louisiana legal matter, please give Lavis Law Firm – Personal Injury & Accident Attorney a call at toll-free 1-866-558-9151 or submit your inquiry online.
+We help people recover money from corporations, insurance companies, and governments by overcoming problems, hassles, and delays.